 MOD’s focus and the support we can provide

 MOD serves members of the general public, government agencies, and other entities.
-On this page you will find a list of main topic areas.
+On this page you will find a list of main disability rights topic areas.
 For each topic, we provide you with foundational information, address common questions, and point to important publications and guidance materials.
-At the bottom of this page, we point you to main disability laws and regulations for further context.

 Finding your way around different organizations